 This private residence on Winnington Road features a three-storey spiral staircase.
 On the top floor, the client wished for decorative glass partition screens to be installed around this staircase.

-The brief for these was to offer an element of privacy via opaque areas in the lower third whilst having large swathes of clear glass above to flood the staircase with natural light.
+The brief for this was to offer an element of privacy via opaque areas in the lower third whilst having large swathes of clear glass above to flood the staircase with natural light.

 Along with glass partition screens in two wall spaces on the top floor, Daedalian Glass Studios were commissioned to apply the design to three adjoining glass door panels.
 Due to the size of the walls, two large partition screens were created to fill each space.